Cptcecil/FantasyForum/FantasyForum/Web/README.md

 Setting up the comments for NewsItems
 Build comments model and commentDTO set foreign keys and impliment entity framework
+NEED TO SETUP DTO for newsitem Index Newsitem Details Details needs the body, remove the img

 *Show Later *
 Issue with NavBar resizing, not responsive.
 Marshall "Right at 990 pixels, my mouse is too damn fast.
 Got dang screen is too big"